Should I Sign an Exclusive Contract With a Real Estate Agent?

 What can buyers expect with an exclusive agent contract?

-When a buyer commits to an exclusive contract, they agree to only work with the one agent for the duration of the agreement.
-The buyer cooperates with the agent by looking at the homes the agent presents and reviewing the paperwork that will go along with the potential property purchase.
+When a buyer commits to an exclusive contract, they agree to work with only one agent for the duration of the agreement.
+The buyer cooperates with the agent by looking at the homes the agent presents and reviewing the paperwork that will accompany the potential property purchase.

 Buyer pros: